-On June 25, 2020, as a result of WOW not complying with the request, the AEMPS initiated an administrative procedure pursuing the interruption or withdrawal of the information and marketing of the drugs and adopted the precautionary measure of ordering internet access providers in Spain, to interrupt access to WOW's website.
+On June 25, 2020, as a result of WOW not complying with the request, the AEMPS initiated an administrative procedure pursuing the interruption or withdrawal of the information and marketing of the drugs.
+As a precautionary measure, it also ordered internet access providers in Spain to interrupt access to WOW's website.
 On September 23, 2020, the Director of the AEMPS issued a resolution ordering the withdrawal of the service consisting of the sale of drugs through the website in order to safeguard public health.
 The effects of the precautionary measure blocking access to the entire website were maintained.
-Consequently, WOW presented an appeal for reconsideration, yet the recourse was rejected.
+Consequently, WOW presented an appeal for reconsideration, which was rejected.

 As a result, the foundation filed a contentious-administrative recourse.
 Nevertheless, on March 9, 2021, the appeal was dismissed by a judgment of the Central Contentious-Administrative Court no. 10.
-The First instance Court determined that contrary to what the Foundation claimed, there had been no need for judicial intervention in the decision to block the website since such measure did not affect the right to freedom of information or expression.
+The First instance Court determined that contrary to what the Foundation claimed, there had been no need for judicial intervention in the decision to block the website since such a measure did not affect the right to freedom of information or expression.
 Further, the Court determined that the factual circumstances of the case were related to the protection of public health, allowing the administrative authority to interrupt or restrict website access legally.
 Moreover, the Court stressed that the marketing of the drugs in question was prohibited in Spain and indicated that the qualification as a "donation" of the amount requested to obtain the drugs was not convincing.
 The Foundation appealed the decision; however, the ruling was upheld.
-WOW On January 13, 2022, the First Section of the Court of Appels admitted WOW’s submission.
+On January 13, 2022, the First Section of the Court of Appels admitted WOW’s submission.

 Decision Overview